 Free Online Game Development Course: Design with HTML5

-The View portion of the Product Requirements Document (PRD), describes what the game should look like.
+The View portion of the PRD, describes what the game should look like.

 See the Product Requirements Introduction for an overview of the game, game play, audio, and target audience.

 A game's PRD describes the vision of the game designer.
-The PRD will provide the details necessary for artists and developers to begin the next stage of game development.
+The PRD provides the details necessary for artists and developers to begin the next stage of game development.
 Developers will read the technical specification and artists can begin creating graphics.